At least, we think they are hoaxes.

 its genre have been shown to be hoaxes.
 But that did not slow down the growth of a public

-belief that tens of thousands of infants were being kidnapped, ritually killed and
+belief that tens of thousands of infants were being kidnapped yearly, ritually killed and

 sometimes eaten by evil, Satanic cults every year.
 Over 90% of the adult population of at

-least one state believes that SRA is real and widespread.
+least one state believed that SRA is real and widespread.
 SRA appears to be an unfounded

-panic which is gradually winding down.
+panic which started to wind down in the 1990s.
 The hoax is still being promoted by some radical

 feminist and some conservative Christian groups in spite of a complete absence of hard